omidgharib/Tooltipo/README.md

 ## OMG Tooltipo
 This is a cool Tooltip
-this project had written only with stylus(compiled to css)
+this project had written with stylus(compiled to css)

 ### Watching Demo